rallepalaveev/A2RESET/Readme.md

   - execute 2 DMA write cycles and writing the same byte twice in $03F3 and $03F4

 Note: Some Language Cards may remain active despite reset being asserted and this might be remedied by accessing $C081.

+## Version 3

+The V3 design is the most minimalistic one so far - it uses the same principle as V1, but does not have an EPROM as the PLD can actually hold a few bytes, just enough for a very short program to scramble the contents of $03F4 and then call the reset subroutine.
+With some clever programming and wiring it all boils down to a single PLD and a few passive elements now.